Skip to content

 Financial Snapshot

-The more than 16,000 acres of parks under the jurisdiction of RAP serve as vital spaces for millions of Angelenos to gather, play, exercise, and build community.
-Parks are essential to maintaining the quality of life in Los Angeles.
-Yet, like many major cities since the Great Recession, Los Angeles struggles with chronic underfunding of park maintenance, limiting its ability to steward existing parks and facilities and fully realize the potential of these critical public spaces.
+This limits the City’s ability to steward existing parks and facilities and fully realize the potential of these critical public spaces.
 Interviews with RAP staff, a review of RAP budget documents, and benchmarking against peer cities revealed that:

 • RAP’s operating budget is constrained by General Fund reimbursements.
-More than one-third (40%) of RAP’s operating budget in FY 2025-2026 is allocated to the General Fund to pay for staff benefits.
+More than one-third (40%) of RAP’s operating budget in FY 2025-2026 is allocated to the General Fund to pay for staff benefits, utilities, and refuse collection.
 This growing and significant amount limits the funds available for RAP to operate and maintain parks.

 • The City of Los Angeles invests less in parks per capita than peer cities, limiting park quality, programs, and access.
-At $92 per-capita park investment, LA’s per-capita investment is lower than that of all other benchmarked cities.
+At $92, LA’s per-capita park investment is lower than that of all other benchmarked cities.

 A green playground structure with a swing set in sand in front of lush trees and surrounded by green grass.

-Figure 111.
-The playground at Buena Vista Meadow Picnic Area in Central/East LA
+The playground at the Buena Vista Meadow Picnic area sits at the base of hills in Elysian Park.

 City of Los Angeles Department of Recreation and Parks